Blacksmithing - Teens as Students

 underlying structure simple fatigue can result in potential injuries.

-effective control will instinctively hold the handle with a tighter grip.
-This
+for their effective control is that they will instinctively hold the handle

-in turn tightens the tendons.
-As fatigue mounts, the likely hood of the hammer
+with a tighter grip.
+This in turn tightens the tendons.
+As fatigue mounts,

-head striking slightly off angle increases.
-If this happens, the hammer suddenly
+the likely hood of the hammer head striking slightly off angle increases.

-will rotate, the firm grip transferring the rotation into the arm and rigid
+the rotation into the arm and rigid tendons.
+The potential exists to physically

-tendons.
-The potential exists to physically damage these tendons at the elbow.
+damage these tendons at the elbow.
+Tendon damage is basically

 There is often a problem with less mature students with simple frustration.